 All foreign students who are not covered by an AIIAS scholar 47(a)2 visa are required to secure a Special Study Permit (SSP).

 AIIAS is an English-speaking institution, and English is the language of instruction for all on-campus and online courses.
 Because of its international nature, however, AIIAS courses bring together both teachers and students who speak different primary languages.
-Given the nature of graduate work, proficiency in reading, writing, and speaking English is important for a successful student experience.
+Given the nature of graduate work, proficiency in reading, writing, and speaking English is important for successful student experience.
 For this reason, all on-campus and online applicants need to be proficient in English.

 Demonstrating English proficiency is much like other proficiency tests, but has some additional regulations.
 English proficiency can be demonstrated in one of the following ways: